Azure/azure-media-migration/README.md

 * Support for statically encrypting the content while packaging.

 ## Open Issues
-* Some MES copy asset might not be supported (contents wiht negative timestamp).
 * Direct migration from an Azure Storage account without using the AMS API is not supported but will be in a future version of this tool.

 # Types of Migration